 All students in the graduate program receive a tuition waiver and four or five years of stipend support ($22,744 in AY 2018-2019).
 For students entering the program without an M.A., five years of funding is granted; after year one those students teach one course per semester.
 Students who begin the program with an outside M.A. receive four years of funding and teach one course per semester.
 All students are eligible for a full dissertation writing fellowship in their final year of study.

 For further information on the expectations of the program, see the Spanish and Portuguese Graduate Student Handbook.

 Applications are made online through the Office of Graduate Programs of Tulane’s School of Liberal Arts.
-The annual application deadline is February 1.
-The following are required: complete application form, GRE scores, TOEFL scores for foreign students, academic transcripts, statement of purpose, and three letters of recommendation (in English, Spanish, or Portuguese).
+The annual application deadline is January 10.
+The following are required: complete application form, TOEFL scores for foreign students, academic transcripts, statement of purpose, and three letters of recommendation (in English, Spanish, or Portuguese).
 In addition to the materials required by the School of Liberal Arts, applicants must submit a sample of academic writing in Spanish or Portuguese.

 We look forward to your application!

 Revised: October 2020